You’re at the point when your business is gaining traction and you realize you need help marketing your brand on social media. Congratulations!

 If, for example, an agency says that they can grow your account from 0 to 10,000 followers in 30 days, you might want to reconsider.
 Knowledgable experts in the marketing industry know that this is highly unlikely to happen without black hat techniques.
 And such techniques could cause you long-term (and even permanent) damage online.

-An agency that promises quick fixes that produce insanely positive results will take shortcuts to get there, delivering you substandard outputs that could give you a major headache in the future.
+When an agency tries to promote business social media, they often promise quick fixes that produce insanely positive results will take shortcuts to get there, delivering you substandard outputs that could give you a major headache in the future.
 (Or, they just won’t deliver at all.)

 2. The Social Media Marketing Agency Hasn’t Worked With a Client in a Similar Industry as Yours